Learn how to troubleshoot surges or spikes in web traffic.

 1. Log in to your Cloudflare account

-4. Enter either your entire website or a section of your site, then set the Cache Level to Cache Everything.
+5. For Settings, select Cache Level and then Cache Everything.
 Cloudflare will now fully cache HTML at our Edge network, instead of making roundtrips to your origin web server.

 With the Cache Everything option enabled, Cloudflare will be serving your entire site, taking the load off of your server completely, making your site as fast as possible.